ottoman91/ottoman91.github.io/_healthcare/epic.md

 Research Africa to support heath sector stakeholders with data-driven tools for aiding evidence-based decision making during the post-Ebola recovery efforts in the healthcare sector in Sierra Leone.
-By leveraging a data-driven platform that provides strong data analytics and visualisation tools from a single, intuitive dashboard, the aim of EPiC was to help the MoHS, along with the other stakeholders and partners to utilise a data-driven process of tracking and preventing the spread of infectious disease in their communities.
+By leveraging a data-driven platform that provided strong data analytics and visualisation tools from a single, intuitive dashboard, the aim of EPiC was to help the MoHS, along with the other stakeholders and partners to utilise a data-driven process of tracking and preventing the spread of infectious disease in their communities.

-This platform would enable health administrators to quickly identify which health facilities and regions require urgent assistance using both formal health management records and community feedback.
+This platform would enable health administrators to quickly identify which health facilities and regions required urgent assistance using both formal health management records and community feedback.

 **The Scope of the Pilot**